Kezia Snipe | Hydroviv Research Analyst

-Our Water Nerds have updated our assessment of Philadelphia drinking water to include the most recent available data.
-We used data from the Philadelphia Water Department 2018 water quality report, U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that Hydroviv builds for Philadelphia residents are optimized with these numbers in mind.
+For Hydroviv’s assessment of Pasadena's city water quality, we aggregated water quality test data from Pasadena Water and Power, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
+The water filters that we offer at Hydroviv are optimized with these numbers in mind.

-Chromium 6 is an extremely toxic metal that is not currently regulated by the EPA.
-In recent years, Philadelphia tap water has averaged 388 parts per trillion for Chromium 6.
-For the sake of perspective, these levels are 20 times higher than the concentration determined to have negligible impact on cancer risk.
+Pasadena's water quality was reported with very high levels of Chromium 6.
+Chromium 6 is a highly toxic metal that is not currently regulated by the EPA.
+In recent years, the city’s tap water has averaged a concerning 1900 parts per trillion for Chromium 6.
+For a bit of perspective, these levels are 95 times HIGHER than the concentration determined to have negligible impact on cancer risk.

-Hydroviv is a water filtration company that uses water quality data to optimize water filters for each city’s water.
-The chemicals that we list above are what we consider to be “points of emphasis” so we can build the best water filter for Philadelphia tap water, but all of our water filters provide broad protection against other contaminants commonly found in drinking water (e.g. VOCs, lead, solvents, pesticides, mercury).
+Hydroviv is a water filtration company that uses water quality data to optimize water filters for each customer's water.
+The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Pasadena, but all of our our filters provide broad protection against a wide range of contaminants (including lead).

 If you’re interested in learning more about water filters that have been optimized for Pasadena tap water, or just have questions about water quality in general, feel free to visit www.hydroviv.com, reach out by email ([email protected]) or through our live chat.
 We also frequently post water-related news onTwitter or Facebook.
 We pride ourselves in being a reputable source of information on water quality, and your questions will be answered by scientists, not salespeople (we don't have any salespeople).

 Please Please Share This Pasadena Water Quality Article On Social Media With Anyone You Think Would Benefit From The Information!